The Taste of Tradition: The Lasting Influence of Jewish Cuisine in Poland

 When more dishes are served, they have to be varied.
 Thus, before a sour fish, for example, a sour and savoury soup would be out of place, but prior to a fish cooked on butter, such a soup is very appropriate.
 After a sour vegetable, soured meat is not a match…

-Some dishes were only served during holidays or Shabbat, since, as can easily be guessed, Jewish cuisine is filled with symbolic references, and most holiday dishes posses a hidden significance.
+Some dishes were only served during holidays or Shabbat, since, as can easily be guessed, Jewish cuisine is filled with symbolic references, and most holiday dishes possess a hidden significance.
 Putting it in very simplified terms, kosher cooking was meant to protect from all that was unhygienic and sinful.

 The fact that a few million Jews lived on the historic territory of Poland must have also influenced Polish cuisine.
 It would not be an exaggeration to say that both culinary cultures are intertwined.
 Dishes as popular in the everyday as gołąbki and even potato pancakes likely have Jewish origins.